Latin Grammy Winner Jorge Drexler to Genre Elitists: ‘My Enemies Are Not in Music’

 Drexler won his first Academy Award for the “Al Otro Lado del Río” (“The Other Side of the River”), which he wrote as the closing track for 2005 Ché Guevara biopic The Motorcycle Diaries.
 At the time, Drexler was known to few outside the Spanish-speaking world, but his song was the first Spanish-language song in the Academy’s history to win Best Original Song.
 Although Drexler sang the song himself, he was not invited to perform at the 2005 Academy Awards — Anglophone crossover stars Antonio Banderas and Carlos Santana performed the track in his stead.

 In spite of all its controversy, this year’s Latin Grammys, by comparison, went far more smoothly for the artist.
-He says that his winning song, “Telefonía” — a pun that translates to “Telephony” — speaks to the persistence of the human desire for connection, and what we’ll do to achieve any semblance of it.
+He says that his winning song, “Telefonía” — which translates to “Telephony,” a somewhat implicit pun — speaks to the persistence of the human desire for connection, and what we’ll do to achieve any semblance of it.
 “Blessed each wave, each cable/Blessed radiation of the antennas,” he sings, “As long as your voice speaks to me.”

 “We have always wanted to communicate,” he says.
 “We made marks on caves so they would be found 60,000 years later.
 The medium changes, but it’s the same message over and over.